Package 'coconots'

 Standard errors are computed by the square root of the diagonal elements of the inverse Hessian.

-The model assessment tools cocoBoot, cocoPit, and cocoScore will use a Julia implementation as well, if the cocoReg was run with Julia.
-Additionally, one can make the RCPP output of cocoReg compatible with the Julia model assessments by setting julia_installed to true.
-In this case, the user can choose between the RCPP and the Julia implementation for model assessment.
+The model assessment tools cocoBoot, cocoPit, and cocoScore will use a julia implementation as well, if the cocoReg was run with julia.
+Additionally, one can make the RCPP output of cocoReg compatible with the julia model assessments by setting julia_installed to true.
+In this case, the user can choose between the RCPP and the julia implementation for model assessment.

 Value

 an object of class coco.
 It contains the parameter estimates, standard errors, the log-likelihood, and information on the model specifications.
-If Julia is used for parameter estimation or the Julia installation parameter is set to TRUE, the results contain an additional Julia element that is called from the model Julia assessment tools if they are run with the Julia implementation.
+If julia is used for parameter estimation or the julia installation parameter is set to TRUE, the results contain an additional Julia element that is called from the model julia assessment tools if they are run with the julia implementation.

 Author(s)